Dear reader of ADxS.org, please excuse the disruption.

 1.7.2.
 Effect of ATX, AMP, MPH on dopamine / noradrenaline per brain region

-The active substances methylphenidate (MPH), amphetamine (AMP) and atomoxetine (ATX) alter extracellular dopamine (DA) and noradrenaline (NE) to different degrees in different regions of the brain.
+The active ingredients methylphenidate (MPH), amphetamine (AMP) and atomoxetine (ATX) alter extracellular dopamine (DA) and noradrenaline (NE) to different degrees in different regions of the brain.
 Table based on Madras,27 modified.

 PFC Striatum Nucleus accumbens Occipital cortex Lateral hypothalamus Dorsal hippocampus Cerebellum